 We have historically experienced an extremely low level of officer and employee turnover.
-Each of Fredric H. Gould, Matthew J. Gould and David W. Kalish has been an officer with us for over 21 years, Lawrence G. Ricketts, Jr. has been employed by us for approximately 15 years, and Patrick J. Callan, Jr. has been a member of our board of directors for ten years, our president for over seven years and our chief executive officer for over six years.
+Each of Matthew J. Gould, Fredric H. Gould and David W. Kalish has been an officer of ours with us for over 22 years, Lawrence G. Ricketts, Jr. has been employed by us for approximately 16 years, and Patrick J. Callan, Jr. has been a member of our board of directors for 11 years, our president for over eight years and our chief executive officer for over seven years.